No Broken Hearts

-"No Broken Hearts" is a song recorded by American singer Bebe Rexha featuring Nicki Minaj.
+"No Broken Hearts" is a song recorded by American singer-songwriter Bebe Rexha featuring Trinidadian rapper Nicki Minaj.
 It was released on March 16, 2016, and was originally intended as the lead single from her second EP All Your Fault: Pt.
 1, however it is no longer on the track list of any project.
 It premiered on the Elvis Duran Show on NYC's Z100.
 The song was written by Rexha, Minaj, Koko LaRoo, Kgaugelo Nalane and Jacob Kasher Hindlin and produced by The Invisible Men and Saltwives.

 Background and composition

 Bebe Rexha and Nicki Minaj first collaborated on the track "Hey Mama" for David Guetta's sixth studio album Listen.
 They performed the song live for the first time together during the iHeartRadio Summer Pool Party at Caesars Palace in Las Vegas on May 30, 2015.

 In an interview for Elvis Duran Show, Rexha said that she wrote "No Broken Hearts" in a day when she felt ignored and abandoned.
 She went to the studio, put beats on the computer and free-styled the entire song in the recording booth.
 She kept most of what she recorded that day in the final version; even if it wasn't perfect, there was a feeling in it.
 She thought the song was special and social and decided to send the track to Nicki Minaj, who immediately jumped on it.
 In another interview for Zach Sang Show, Rexha said she wanted to recreate with Minaj the same success they had when collaborating for "Hey Mama".